 LSU's Master’s Degree in Library and Information Science prepares graduates for the opportunities and challenges of managing information in the 21st century.
 The degree has been fully accredited for over 80 years, and is the only accredited LIS degree in the state of Louisiana.
 The program is entirely online and includes specializations in eight professional areas.

-The LSU School of Library & Information Science (SLIS) provides a 100% online prestigious education in library and information science.
-It is the home of the Master of Library and Information Science, which is the only program accredited by the American Library Association in the state of Louisiana.
-SLIS offers a MS, dual degree with the Department of History, undergraduate minor, and two certificate options.
+The LSU School of Library & Information Science (SLIS) provides 100% online graduate and undergraduate education in the field of library and information science.
+It offers the only Master of Library and Information Science (MLIS) degree in the state of Louisiana.
+The MLIS is accredited by the American Library Association.
+SLIS also offers a dual masters degree with the Department of History, an undergraduate minor, and four certificate options.
 SLIS is part of the College of Human Sciences & Education.

 Visit the School of Library & Information Science at lsu.edu/chse/slis